reasonml/reason/src/README.md

 - `src/reason-parser/reason_oprint.ml`: the "outcome printer" used by Merlin, rtop and terminal, that prints the errors in Reason syntax.
 More info in the file itself.

-- `src/reason-parser/menhir_error_processor.ml, reason_parser_explain.ml`: two files that allows us to batch assign a better syntax error message for a category of errors, like accidentally using a reserved token. reason_parser_explain_raw.ml`.
+- `src/reason-parser/menhir_error_processor.ml, reason_parser_explain.ml`: two files that allows us to batch assign a better syntax error message for a category of errors, like accidentally using a reserved token.
 More info in the comments of these files.

 ### Miscellaneous Files